 The bottom line: In this ultra-competitive talent landscape, leaders should recognize that ESG initiatives can boost their employer brand and attract candidates.
 To optimize ESG initiatives for this purpose, leaders need to engage in transparent communication about ESG initiatives both internally and externally.
 They must identify the ESG factors that are most important to both current and future employees.
 Finally, to counteract employees' skepticism about the authenticity of ESG initiatives, organizations must ensure that these initiatives directly align with organizational values.

-Ragan Decker, PhD; Evan Pearson; and Daroon Jalil are researchers at the SHRM Research Institute.
+Ragan Decker, PhD; Evan Pearson; and Daroon Jalil are researchers at SHRM Research.

 You have successfully saved this page as a bookmark.